The ninth action-packed Victorian military adventure featuring hero Jack Lark: soldier, leader, imposter.

 Roguish hero Jack Lark - soldier, leader, imposter - crosses borders once more as he pursues a brand-new adventure in Africa.

 London, 1868.
-Jack has traded the battlefield for business, running a thriving club in the backstreets of Whitechapel.
-But this underworld has rules and when Jack refuses to comply, he finds himself up against the East End's most formidable criminal - with devastating consequences.
+For five years, Jack Lark has run a thriving club in the backstreets of Whitechapel.
+But life takes a devastating turn when he refuses to bow down to the East End's most formidable criminal.